 The data necessary for construction of trade shares is compiled from various sources.
-I took the production data from INDSTAT 4 and INDSTAT 3 which is maintained by UNIDO.
+The production data is from INDSTAT 4 and INDSTAT 3 which is maintained by UNIDO.
 The bilateral trade data is compiled from Feenstra, Lipsey, Deng, Ma and Mo (2005).
 I took construction data from the World Bank compilation of national accounts.
 The INDSTAT data is arranged according to International Standard of Industrial Classification 4-digit Rev.2 and trade data is arranged according to SITC 4-digit Rev.2.
 In order to construct the trade shares, I established concordance between these two classification systems.
-Tables 1 and 2 present equipment and structures trade shares for selected countries.